-One of the easiest ways to save money on San Diego attractions is with the Go City San Diego pass (formerly known as a Go San Diego Card).
-Many readers and clients buy this sightseeing pass through me, thanks to a discount I can give you, so I have deep insight into how this pass is used on real-life vacations.
+One of the easiest ways to save money on San Diego attractions is with the Go City San Diego Pass (formerly known as a Go San Diego Card).
+Many readers and clients buy this sightseeing pass through me, thanks to an additional discount I can give you, so I have deep insight into how to use the pass on real-life vacations.

-In this post, I’ll also share some answers to questions I frequently get about Go City San Diego and mention some of the benefits that extend beyond the savings.
+I’ll also share answers to frequently asked questions about Go City San Diego and mention some of the benefits that extend beyond the savings.

 Top 10 Reasons Why I Recommend Go City San Diego

-The best reason to buy Go City San Diego is for the discounted admission.
-Keep in mind how much you can save will depend on what type of pass you choose and what you decide to do.
-Based on my research, the typical savings range from 20-60%, but this depends on the type of pass chosen.
+The best reason to buy a Go City San Diego Pass is for the discounted admission.
+Keep in mind that how much you can save will depend on what type of pass you choose and what you decide to do.
+Based on my research, the typical savings range from 20-50%, but this depends on the type of pass chosen.

 It is difficult to get this large of a discount without this pass — especially for those who are avid sightseers or have long San Diego vacations planned.